 Follow me at @JohnRossMD

 The current Zika pandemic began in 2007, when the virus mysteriously appeared in Yap, a remote island in the Pacific Ocean.
 By 2013, Zika had spread to French Polynesia, an archipelago 5,000 miles away.
 Over the following year, it spread throughout much of Polynesia, including Easter Island.
 In early 2015, doctors identified Zika as the cause of an outbreak in the Brazilian state of Bahia.
 Zika might have arrived in Brazil during the 2014 World Cup, or during the 2014 world championships of Polynesian outrigger canoe racing, which took place in Rio de Janeiro.
-By now, as many as 1.5 million Brazilians have been infected with Zika.
+As many as 1.5 million Brazilians have been infected with Zika.

 Human infection with Zika virus